qir-alliance/qat/docs/src/UsingQAT/TargetingQIR.md

 The purpose of this adaptor is to simplify the IR as much as possible prior to targeting the IR.
-While we have taken great care to ensure that these passes act predictably, note that there may be occassions where they produce a different IR than that desired.
+While we have taken great care to ensure that these passes act predictably, note that there may be occasions where they produce a different IR than that desired.
 One such example is promoting if-else statements to switch statements where applicable.
 This is not always desirable since not all backends has support for this.